Employee Provident Fund (EPF)

 Partial PF Withdrawal (Based on Needs)

-- Buying a house: Up to 90% of PF balance (after 5 years).
+- For buying or constructing a house: up to 90% of PF balance (subject to eligibility conditions)

 Full PF Withdrawal (Allowed Under Specific Conditions)

-- Retirement (Age 58 or above).
+- Retirement at 58 years or above

-- Permanent relocation abroad.
+- Permanent relocation abroad

 Why Avoid PF Withdrawal Before 5 Years?